-If possible get together with your neighbors to purchase walkie-talkies and set them on the same channel and test them monthly.
-The old kind we used at Disneyland years ago no longer cut it.
-They may not be useable because they will not go through blocks of houses.
-This is the brand an emergency search and rescue guy recommended to a class I taught a few years ago.
-Motorola MR350R 35-Mile Range 22-Channel FRS/GMRS Two-Way Radio (Pair)
+If you can possibly get together with your neighbors to purchase walkie-talkies and set them on the same channel and test them monthly you’ll be way ahead of most families and neighborhoods.
+The old kind of walkie-talkies we used at Disneyland years ago no longer cut it.

 72 Hours After Disasters